ymasory/labeled-tostring/README.md

 * You *must* use `LabeledToStringDef` if your case classes are Squeryl tables.
 If you don't Squeryl will generate bogus SQL.

 ## Performance ##
 The `ToString` traits use Apache Commons Lang under the hood, which uses reflection to find the parameter labels.
 Therefore there is significant overhead for the creation of any object extending these traits.
-However, if you use the `*Val` traits instead of the `Def` trait that cost the cost is restricted to object creation alone.
+However, if you use the `*Val` traits instead of the `Def` trait the cost is restricted to object creation alone.

     [info]       benchmark   ns linear runtime
     [info]          Person  211 ===